demo1990/alertmanager-webhook-servicenow/README.md

 ### Incident management workflow
 The supported incident workflow is the following:
 - Create a new incident if a firing alert group is currently not associated to an existing incident, or if an associated incident exists but is in a state where update is not allowed (this is configurable in the webhook, but will usually be `closed` or `resolved` state)
-- Update an existing incident if the status of the alert group is resolved, or if a firing alert group occurs and is in a state where update is allowed.
-Incident fields to be updated is configurable.
+- Update an existing incident if it is in a state where update is allowed (same configuration as above in the webhook).
+Incident fields to be updated is also configurable.

 Note that when an incident is updated, configured data fields are updated (description, comments, etc...), but incident state is not changed.
 In the future, an optional auto-resolve feature may be added to move an incident to `resolved` state when the alert group has a resolved status.

 ## Planned features
 - Support more ServiceNow incident fields
-- Provide more advanced incident configuration (fields override, fields templating, etc...)
+- Provide incident template configuration through a separate file
+- Support multiple incident configuration templates

 ## Getting Started